ThunderDesign/ThunderDesign.Net-PCL.Threading/README.md

 Observable Objects Property `WaitOnNotifyPropertyChanged` has been renamed to Property `WaitOnNotifying`.

 Observable Collections Property `WaitOnNotifyCollectionChanged` has been removed and now uses Property `WaitOnNotifying`.

+## Breaking changes from v3.1.1 to v3.1.2!

+Lock `MethodThreadLock` has been renamed to `MethodThreadLocks`.

+Interface `IMethodThreadLock` has been renamed to `IMethodThreadLocks`.

+Lock `MultipleThreadLockManager` has been renamed to `MultipleThreadLocks`.

+Interface `IMultipleThreadLockManager` has been renamed to `IMultipleThreadLocks`.
 ----